Zoomed Image

 Asset History

-Every edit made to an asset record is logged, creating a complete audit trail of changes over the asset's lifecycle.
-This page explains how to view and filter the history for a specific asset.
+Every edit made to an asset record is logged, creating a complete audit trail of changes over the asset's lifecycle. xAssets gives you two ways to see this: a per-asset History tab on the asset record itself, and an Asset History tab on the Asset Inventory Dashboard for finding recently changed assets across the whole database.

 1. Find the asset you want to inspect (search by name, serial number, or asset tag)